carbon-language/carbon-lang/docs/design/values.md

 fn MutateThing(ptr: i64*);

 fn Example() {
-  // `1` starts as a value expression, and the `let` binds a name to it. let x: i64 = 1;
+  // `1` starts as a value expression, which is what a `let` binding expects. let x: i64 = 1;

   // `2` also starts as a value expression, but the variable binding requires it